David Stuart McGregor: First World War

-Following the outbreak of the First World War, McGregor enlisted in the British Army.
-He was commissioned into the 6th Battalion, Royal Scots.
-He was initially sent to Egypt but by 1916 was serving on the Western Front.
+Following the outbreak of the First World War in the summer of 1914, McGregor enlisted, as did so many other young British men of his generation, in the British Army.
+He was commissioned into the 6th Battalion, Royal Scots, a Territorial Force (TF) unit.
+He was initially sent to Egypt with his battalion but by 1916 was serving on the Western Front.
 After receiving specialist training, he was posted to the Machine Gun Corps (MGC).

 On 22 October 1918, during the Hundred Days Offensive, McGregor, attached to the MGC's 29th Battalion, 29th Division, was commanding a section of machine guns in support of a battalion advancing near Hoogemolen, in Belgium.
 However, the battalion came under heavy machine gun fire from a nearby hill which stopped further movement forward.
 Despite being under fire, McGregor was instrumental in getting the advance restarted by bringing forward his guns and directing their fire onto the Germans until he was killed.
 For his actions on 22 October he was posthumously awarded the Victoria Cross (VC).
 The VC, instituted in 1856, was the highest award for valour that could be bestowed on a soldier of the British Empire.
 The citation for McGregor's VC read:

 McGregor's body was recovered and he is buried in the Stasegem Communal Cemetery in West Flanders, four kilometres to the east of Kortrijk.
 A memorial stone and plaque on the boundary of George Heriot's School, at the junction of Lauriston Place and Heriot Place, was unveiled on the 100th anniversary of his death, 22 October 2018.